Inneren12/QWeld/stage.md

   - [ ] Add offline queue/retry for reports.
   - [ ] Include device/context metadata for triage.

+### REPORT-2 – In-app “Report issue” flow for questions
+- **Status:** ⏳
+- **Summary:** User-facing reporting flow that lets candidates flag problematic questions directly from exam/review screens, feeding into the existing Firestore pipeline.
+- **Implemented in:** Planned for `feature-exam` (question/review UI) using `QuestionReportRepository` from `core-data` and admin views in `app-android`.
+- **Next tasks:**
+  - [ ] Add a “Report issue” action on question and review screens that captures question ID, locale, and an optional free-text comment.
+  - [ ] Wire the UI action to `QuestionReportRepository` so reports are sent (or queued) with enough context for moderation.
+  - [ ] Extend the admin/debug dashboard with a list of reported questions (count, latest reports, comments) to support content triage.

 ### ERROR-1 – Crash/analytics reporting
 - **Status:** ✅
 - **Summary:** Crashlytics and Analytics hooks are wired via `app-android` build config and guarded by debug flags.
 - **Implemented in:** `app-android` build config, `core-data` analytics helpers.
 - **Next tasks:**
   - [ ] Periodically validate Crashlytics symbol upload in CI.

+### ERROR-2 – User-facing error report dialog
+- **Status:** ⏳
+- **Summary:** A user-visible error reporting dialog layered on top of Crashlytics/analytics to capture context and feedback when something goes wrong.
+- **Implemented in:** Planned for a central error handler in `app-android` and logging/diagnostics helpers in `core-data`.
+- **Next tasks:**
+  - [ ] Introduce a central error handling path that can surface a friendly dialog when non-fatal errors occur in critical flows.
+  - [ ] Add a “Send report” action that attaches a short user comment and high-level context to Crashlytics/logging, respecting analytics/diagnostics opt-out.
+  - [ ] Verify that no PII or sensitive data is logged, and that error reporting behavior matches privacy expectations.

 ## Testing & QA